ansible-collections/ibm_zos_core/docs/source/modules/zos_copy.rst

 aliases
   If set to ``true``, indicates that any aliases found in the source (USS file, USS dir, PDS/E library or member) are to be preserved during the copy operation.

   Aliases are implicitly preserved when libraries are copied over to USS destinations.
-That is, when ``executable=True`` and ``dest`` is a USS file or directory, this option will be ignored.
+That is, when ``is_executable=True`` and ``dest`` is a USS file or directory, this option will be ignored.

   Copying of aliases for text-based data sets from USS sources or to USS destinations is not currently supported.